 This means that even if you promote changes from one dev sandbox into the next environment (integration in our scenario), you are not yet bringing those changes back to the other developer sandboxes, as you want them to be tested and merged into production first.
-Once the PR is merged into main, back-propagation will take place and automatic PRs are open to any environments that don’t have those changes (in this case, Hotfix and developer 2 sync).
+Once the PR is merged into main, back-propagation will take place and automatic PRs are simultaneously opened to any environments that don’t have those changes (in this case, Hotfix and developer 2 sync).
 This is what happens (blue arrows represent the back-propagation):

 The benefit of working this way is that waiting for changes to go to production makes less ‘noise’ of things back-propagating immediately, but does take longer overall to get things back in sync.

 Each developer can choose whether to promote them when needed or if unnecessary they can just close the PR.
 Just tap the PR and in the cog on the right they can close it.

 2.2 When changes are promoted into any adjacent environment: